rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 <center><h1>Rust Foundation Fellowship Program</h1>
 <div style="text-align: center;">
     <div style="display: inline-block; text-align: left;">
-        The Rust Foundation Fellowship program exists to support and acknowledge active members of the Rust programming language community who generously contribute their time and expertise on a voluntary basis.
-These grants reward individuals who have helped make Rust what it is today and are key to its future success.<br />
+<br>The Rust Foundation Fellowship program exists to support and acknowledge active members of the Rust programming language community who generously contribute their time and expertise on a voluntary basis.
+These grants reward individuals who have helped make Rust what it is today and are key to its future success.
-        Grantees in this category are selected for their Rust experience and potential to enhance the community.<br />
+<br>Grantees in this category are selected for their Rust experience and potential to enhance the community.
-        Benefits include a monthly stipend during the fellowship year, funding for career development, and access to mentorship opportunities.<br />
+<br>Benefits include a monthly stipend during the fellowship year, funding for career development, and access to mentorship opportunities.
-        We invite current maintainers of the Rust Project and passionate Rust users to review the information below and apply for a Fellowship today<br />
+<br>We invite current maintainers of the Rust Project and passionate Rust users to review the information below and apply for a Fellowship today
 </div>
 <br>
 <span style="background-color:#F5D7C5">&nbsp;The 2023 Fellowship application is now open through midnight PDT on June 30!&nbsp;</span>